cosmologicon/pyjam/README.md

 Make sure music and data is pointing to the correct place.

 Update the README and LICENSE files in the game directory to reflect the game name.

+Check that dependencies are listed in the README.
+In particular check for: pygame, pyopengl, numpy

 	tar czf gamename.tgz gamename/